calabozo/calabozo.github.com/statistics/tests.md

 ### Turkey's test

 [Tukey's range test](https://en.wikipedia.org/wiki/Tukey%27s_range_test), also known as Tukey's HSD (honest significant difference) test, can be used to **find the means that are significant different from each of the groups**.
 Tukey's test compares the means of every group to the means of every other group and identify any difference between two means greater than the expected standard error.
-It is equivalent to a pairwise t-student test with a small but important difference.
+It is equivalent to a pairwise **t-student test** with a small but **important difference**.
 When doing Turkeys test homogeneity is assumed, so the variance is calculated with all the samples from all the groups.
 When doing pairwise t-student the variance for each group is calculated independently which will lead to a less robust result.

 We can calculate the Tukey test in R with the data from the last example:
 ```
-> TukeyHSD(aov( value ~ cl, data=df))
+> tky <- TukeyHSD(aov( value ~ cl, data=df))
+> tky
   Tukey multiple comparisons of means
     95% family-wise confidence level